vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 1. Commit your changes and push them to GitHub.

     This will trigger a build on GitHub Actions, given that you have added the workflow pipeline.
     Expect the build and deploy to succeed this time.

-1. For each application, visit its root page on TAS and test manually.
+1. For each application, visit its root page on *Tanzu Application Service* and test manually.
     Each one should display `Noop!`.

 1. Manually trigger a few requests to the various controllers to verify